 On April 23, 2014, we announced that our Board of Directors had authorized a stock repurchase program pursuant to which we may purchase up to \$300.0 million of our common stock over the next three years, with \$100.0 million of that amount authorized to be purchased over the next twelve months.
 Any purchases under this stock repurchase program may be made, from time-to-time, pursuant to open market purchases (including pursuant to Rule 10b5-1 plans), privately-negotiated transactions, accelerated stock repurchases, block trades or derivative contracts or otherwise in accordance with applicable federal securities laws, including Rule 10b-18 of the Securities Exchange Act of 1934.
 As part of this repurchase program, on April 28, 2014, we entered into an accelerated share repurchase agreement ("ASR") with Goldman, Sachs & Co. to repurchase \$70.0 million of our common stock.
 Under the terms of the ASR, we agreed to repurchase in total \$70.0 million of our common stock and received an initial delivery of approximately 1.0 million shares based on the then current market price, which were retired.
 The ASR was completed on July 29, 2014 with a final delivery of approximately 0.4 million shares.
 We received a total of 1.4 million shares under the ASR for an average purchase price per share of \$51.46.
 The final number of shares repurchased was based on our volume-weighted average stock price during the term of the transaction, less an agreed upon discount.
-In addition, during 2014, we repurchased on the open market approximately \$28.2 million shares of our common stock at an average price of \$50.93 per share, including commissions, for an aggregate purchase price of approximately \$28.2 million.
+In addition, during 2014, we repurchased on the open market approximately 0.6 million shares of our common stock at an average price of \$50.93 per share, including commissions, for an aggregate purchase price of approximately \$28.2 million.
 All repurchased shares were retired.
 As of December 31, 2014, we have \$201.8 million remaining under the April 2014 stock repurchase program, \$1.8 million of which we expect to purchase over the next three months.
-In addition, in January 2015, our Board of Directors has authorized the next \$100.0 million under the program to be rep
+In addition, in January 2015, our Board of Directors has authorized the next \$100.0 million under the program to be repurchased which we anticipate completing within twelve months.
+We expect to finance future stock repurchases with current cash on hand.